The Netherlands Institute for the Near East

 About NINO Near Eastern Library

-As of 29 July 2024, the open-shelf collections of the NINO library are available to library users in the Middle Eastern Library reading room, in the Herta Mohr building.
+From 29 July 2024, the open-shelf collections of the NINO library are available to library users in the Middle Eastern Library (MEL) reading room, in the Herta Mohr building.

 General information on the NINO Library Collection in the Middle Eastern Library (pdf).

-The NINO library is an academic research library, open for the public but mostly used by researchers and students from Leiden University and other universities in the Netherlands and abroad – we welcome an average of 9,000 visitors yearly.
-The collection is directly accessible for visitors and meant primarily for study purposes; books cannot be borrowed.
+The NINO library, founded in 1939, is an academic research library.
+We welcome an average of 9,000 visitors yearly.
+The core collection is directly accessible for visitors and meant primarily for study purposes; these books cannot be borrowed.
 The NINO library collection contains an increasing number of digital resources.

 The main fields of interest are Egyptology, Assyriology, archaeology, and the Ancient Near East in general.
 Other subjects are the Middle East, including Turkey, Iran, Islamic art and architecture, Hebrew studies and archaeological reports from the Levant area (F. Scholten collection).
 Since 2000 acquisition is mainly restricted to the fields of Egyptology, Assyriology and archaeology of the Near East.